EricZinda/Perplexity/backlog.md

          are different unfungible choices
 - My son needs a vegetarian dish
     - works now but is very slow

 Concept refactor:
     - (done) replace concept_name with simply a criteria that is "sortOf" which is instance or specializes depending on what the caller is asking for
-    - (fixed) "I ordered 1/2/n steaks"
-        - to work, the old code skipped concepts because it matched one value in a variable to one item in the order
-        - Phase 1: See if x *is* y
-        - Phase 2: actually count
-        - Problem is that _be_v_id_group is counting concepts which isn't right
-            - For this scenario it should be counting the instances in X and comparing to the criteria
-    - (fixed) My son needs a vegetarian dish
-        - also, "My son needs something vegetarian"

     - see if we can avoid making a replacement method of some kind.
 Only allow instances() or concepts() or search_criteria()?
     - replace "search_criteria" with meets_criteria() which also ensures there isn't a "not" in there
     - get rid of object_to_store() since it just uses concept_name which is not correct